 WARNING!
 Risk of improper wiring, piping, moving, lifting and handling.
-It can cause damage to the equipment, serious injury or death.
+Can cause serious injury or death.
+Building and equipment damage may also result.
 Installation and service of this equipment should be done only by qualified personnel who have been specially-trained in the installation of air-conditioning equipment and who are wearing appropriate, OSHA-approved PPE.